bhagyeshrathi07/AutoML/README.md

 *App opens at `http://localhost:3000`*

 ### 3. Run the Pipeline
 1.  **Upload:** Drop your CSV file.
-The app instantly estimates rows/cols.
+The app instantly estimates rows/cols
-2.  **Select Target:** Choose your prediction target from the dropdown.
+2.  **Select Target:** Choose your prediction target from the dropdown
-3.  **Task Detection:** The app auto-suggests Classification or Regression (you can override this).
+3.  **Task Detection:** The app auto-suggests Classification or Regression (you can override this)
+4.  **Model Selection:** Review auto-selected models or manually adjust the selection
-4.  **Launch:** Watch the real-time logs as models train in parallel.
+5.  **Launch:** Click "🚀 Launch Experiment" and watch the real-time logs as models train in parallel

 ### 4. Analyze, Export, Reproduce
 1.  **Sort:** Click "RAM" or "Time" headers to find efficient models, or "Accuracy/R2" for best performance.